Large For Gestational Age (LGA)

 Antenatal care during pregnancy is very important to :

-- Monitor mother’s health
+- Monitor mother’s weight

-- Monitor growth of baby
+- Monitor growth of baby and detect early of the pregnant mother

 - Plan a safe delivery